İlişki Durumu: Karışık

-İlişki Durumu: Karışık is a remake of Full House (South Korean TV series).
+İlişki Durumu: Karışık is a Turkish remake of Full House.
 The Turkish romantic comedy television series first aired on Show TV on July 4, 2015.
 The series, created by Banu Kiremitçi Bozkurt, is about love, jealousy, pride, and a love game that goes hand in hand with friendship and misunderstandings. İlişki Durumu: Evli is a total of 4 episodes continuing İlişki Durumu: Karışık.

 Plot

-Aysegul (Seren Şirince) a young girl who lives with her pet cat Minak.
+Aysegul (Seren Şirince) is a young girl who lives with her pet cat Minak.
 Aysegul aspires to be a writer.
-Her friends trick her into going for a vacation where she meets the famous actor Can Tekin (Berk Oktay) and accidentally vomits on him.
-She tries her best to apologize, but Can is way too angry at her.
+Her friends trick her into going on a vacation where she meets the famous actor Can Tekin (Berk Oktay) and accidentally vomits on him.
+She tries her best to apologize but Can is way too angry at her.
 Meanwhile, her friends, Ece and Efe sell her house.
 Aysegul returns to find out she is homeless.
 With no other option, she decides to go to her former house and request the new owner to let her stay there.
 It is revealed that the new owner of the house is Can Tiken.
-After a series of fights, Can finally allows her to stay till she finds shelter but for that she has to do all the house chores for Can.
+After a series of fights, Can finally allows her to stay till she finds shelter but for that, she has to do all the house chores for Can.
 Can is in love with his beautiful fashion designer friend Elif (Eda Ece) but Elif is in love with Murat.
 Can, Murat and Elif are childhood friends.

 A huge party is thrown to which celebrities such as Can Tiken are invited.
 Aysegul also goes there as she wants to find a producer/director who can accept her script and make her a writer so that she can earn money.
-Can gets angry on Aysegul's appearance there.
+Can gets angry at Aysegul's appearance there.
 At the party, Elif confesses to Murat that she loves him but Murat does not return her feelings and instead tells her that Can is in love with her.
 Engraged, Elif goes to Can in front of the media and says blames him for being the reason why Murat rejected her.
 Can replies that he is in love with Ayseguk and the two are going to get married.
 This leaves everyone, including Aysegul herself, shocked.
 At their house, Can makes a deal with Aysegul.
 Aysegul has to marry Can for six months and do all the house chores and after the end of those months, they will get divorced and Aysegul will get her house.
-Aysegul agrees to sign the contradict.
+Aysegul agrees to sign the contradiction.
 Another condition of the contract is to keep this deal a secret.